 Providing for Safe Spaces

 The Foundation for Foster Children provides emergency backpacks and duffels to child protective investigative centers.
 These centers each contain Safe Spaces where a child can stay throughout their time there.
-This ensures that foster children in the tri-county area have something of their own when they enter care.
+This ensures that foster children in Central Florida have something of their own when they enter care.
 We can also provide luggage as needed).

 In addition to the backpacks, they are also able to receive the following supplies: a fresh change of clothing, snacks, a hygiene kit, a school supply kit, a colorful pillowcase, handmade blanket, book, and a stuffed animal.